 Current Teaching Staff

 Hisako Asano received her BFA and MFA from the University of Southern California.
-Hisako has thirty-two years' teaching experience in Japanese painting and impressionistic oriental watercolor at USC and other schools throughout Southern California.
+Hisako has thirty-two years of teaching experience at USC and other schools throughout Southern California, focusing on Japanese painting and watercolor.

-Loretta Ayeroff has been teaching photography in Los Angeles, her hometown, for over twenty years at UCLA Extension, Otis College of Art+Design Continuing Education Department, where she ran the Associate of Fine Arts Degree Photography Program.
+Loretta Ayeroff has taught photography for over twenty years including at UCLA Extension and Otis College of Art+Design Continuing Education, where she ran the Associate of Fine Arts Degree Photography Program.
 Her work is widely published and included in museum and university permanent collections.

 Marylene Camacho received her BFA in 2005 from California State University at Long Beach, and her MFA in 2011 from the California College of the Arts.
 She is currently exhibiting in Los Angeles and San Francisco.

-Hannah Cassell is a Los Angeles based artist, who specializes in portraits and landscapes.
-Originally from the UK, where she received her BA, she has been living in Los Angeles for the past 4 years.
-As well as teaching at LACMA, Hannah has established art programs for children and seniors in low income housing.
+Hannah Cassell is a Los Angeles based artist specializing in portraits and landscapes.
+Originally from the UK, where she received her BA, she has been living in Los Angeles since 2009.
+In addition to her teaching, Hannah has established art programs for children and seniors in low income housing.

-Thom Dower studied art at the University of Iowa and Otis Parsons.
-After working as a commercial graphic designer and illustrator, he currently teaches at the Exceptional Children's Foundation and with the City of Los Angeles Cultural Affairs Department.
+Thom Dower studied art at the University of Iowa and Otis Parsons and has worked as a commercial graphic designer and illustrator.
+He currently teaches music and art for the City of Los Angeles Cultural Affairs Department.
+He exhibits and performs in the Los Angeles area.

 Maite Gomez-Rejón received her MFA from the School of the Art Institute of Chicago.
 She has coordinated programs and taught in the education departments of the Metropolitan Museum of Art, Brooklyn Museum of Art, Museum of Modern Art, and the Getty Villa.